Sage Browned Butter Turkey

 Preheat the oven to 325°F, and set aside a large roasting pan for your bird.

-Place the bird on your prepared roasting pan with the breast side up.
-Remove the turkey neck and giblets, which should be in a bag inside one of the cavities.
+Place turkey on the prepared roasting pan with the breast side up.
+Remove and discard the turkey neck and giblets, which should be in a bag inside one of the cavities.

 Season with the sage browned butter.
 Use your hands to smear the turkey butter on, spreading it beneath the skin, inside the cavities and on top of the skin.